RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 ##### Section I - Downloading

-If your Wii has an Internet connection, you may skip this step. <br/>
+If your Wii has an Internet connection, you may skip this section. <br/>
 However, If you encounter any errors like `tcp_read timeout` and `net_gethostbyname failed:`, this will allow the Wii to skip the downloading step.
 {: .notice--info}